8 days / 7 days kayaking

 Guest provides own accommodation.
 Breakfast.

-This trip is a wilderness camping based expedition.
+This trip is a wilderness camping, sea kayak expedition.
 The highlights of our tent based expeditions are sleeping under the stars, total flexibility in our route plan depending on weather and group desires, as well as self sufficiency during the trip.
 Tent based trips offer an intimacy with the natural environment that we don’t experience anywhere else in our modern everyday lives.
 Waking up to the sights and sounds of the wilderness offer a peace and tranquility to each day.
 Ending the day around a campfire, watching the sun go down and the stars come out is one of the highlights of these trips.

 Each evening we will set up tents in a different location along our route and spend the night in a beautiful wilderness setting.
 The requirements for our evening campsites are beautiful views, water front property, and some sort of beach for ease of access with our kayaks.